 How did you get started with your membership site?

 I actually started with membership sites back in 2006.
 I had to pay $10,000 for a license for Membergate, which was the only decent membership solution available at the time.
 It allowed me to setup some e-commerce functionality and allowed pages to be locked for various membership levels.
 It runs on Coldfusion and after a few years became very limited, but by that time other solutions were available.

 How did you come up with the idea to start a membership site?

 I joined a website by old school internet marketer and programmer Bill Myers.
 I loved the concept of having a niche site where members could join for a regular monthly fee.
 Cashflow is king in business, and after running a traditional high street business I didn't want the feast-and-famine money worries that come along with brick and mortar businesses.

 What is your background and expertise?

 I worked as a police officer in the UK for 12 years and then made a career move into IT, providing helpdesk and network support at Cisco Systems.
 We were all made redundant in 2002, so I started to work for myself teaching computer networking courses.
 I rented hotel conference rooms when I ran a course.
 I really wanted to move into delivering the courses via streaming video, so I began researching how to do that.
 I have no programming or coding skills, and I don't want to learn them to be honest, so I wanted a point-and-click solution.

 Where are you located?
 Anything unique/interesting about why you are located there?

-I lived in the UK for 40 years and then decided to move to Australia with my family 4 years ago.
-By this time I'd grown my online income to a significant level so I was able to work from home.
-My websites run off servers in the USA and most of my videos stream off Amazon S3 cloud servers so I can live and work from anywhere there is an internet connection.
+I lived in the UK for 40 years and then decided to move to Australia with my family four years ago.
+By this time I'd grown my online income to a significant level, so I was able to work from home.
+My websites run off servers in the USA, and most of my videos stream off Amazon S3 cloud servers, so I can live and work from anywhere there's an internet connection.